The Best Low Histamine Meat and Seafood Options – info for those with Mast Cell Activation Syndrome and Histamine Intolerance

 If you are concerned about overfishing, it’s true that much of our wild-caught seafood is concerningly overfished.

-Instead of using large nets, they only source pole-catch fish.
+Most of their fish is caught without nets.
 This significantly reduces the issues with whales, sharks, dolphins, sea turtles, and other endangered species getting caught in fishing nets.

 They have a number of low histamine seafood options.